juspay/euler-hs/README.md

 Options work as a shared concurrent yet mutable state, so be careful to not produce data races.

-Avoid using it as an operational state or your app, it's better to use `StateT` on top of the `Flow`.
+Avoid using it as an operational state of your app, it's better to use `StateT` on top of the `Flow`.
 See [State handling](#State-handling) for more info.

 ```haskell
 data TestIntKey = TestIntKey